Women's Army Corps: Statutory origin

-On May 28, 1941, Rogers introduced a bill providing for a Women's Army Auxiliary Corps.
+On 28 May 1941, Rogers introduced the bill (H.R.
+4906) providing for a Women's Army Auxiliary Corps.
 She stated:

-"In the beginning, I wanted very much to have these women taken in as a part of the Army....I wanted them to have the same rate of pension and disability allowance.
+In the beginning, I wanted very much to have these women taken in as a part of the Army....I wanted them to have the same rate of pension and disability allowance.
 I realized that I could not secure that.
-The War Department was very unwilling to have these women as a part of the army."
+The War Department was very unwilling to have these women as a part of the army.

 Major Berry and other officers of the G-1 Division planned a women's organization of 25,000 that would not be a part of the army but it would work with the army, and would be exclusive of the Army Nurse Corps.